g0mb4/spisw/README.md

 # spisw
-SPI software driver (bitbang) for Edison
+SPI software driver (kernel module) for Edison, it uses bitbang.

 I wrote this when there was no working SPI driver for the Edison.
 Kernel headers are needed for the compilation.